ibm-cloud-docs/openshift/openshift_locations.md

 </br>

 If you need to specify a region in an API call, remove the `/global` parameter from the path and pass the region name in the `X-Region` header.
-To list available regions, review the [Deprecated region](#zones) column in the Red Hat OpenShift on IBM Cloud locations table.
+To list available regions, review the [Previous region](#zones) column in the Red Hat OpenShift on IBM Cloud locations table.

 <br />